HackYourFuture/Node.js/week2/README.md

 - add: add a todo item. all the words behind "add" are entered as 1 todo item to the list
 - remove: remove a todo item by its 1-base index.
 - reset: remove all todo items from the list

-Chocolate cake for the person who can succeed the most tests :) (prices will have to be shared in case of equal score)

 ## Reading material